Your preferences have been updated.

 Your passport can’t be more than 10 years old.

 Your passport must be valid for the entirety of your stay in Aruba.
+Individuals using false documents will be subject to legal action.

 You must have proof that you can return to your country of departure, or transit through another country.
 This could be a passport, residence permit or visa.